How My Ancestry Search Made Me The Family Historian

 You can understand that being asked what school I went to was always difficult to answer if I didn’t want to explain my life history to someone who was only making polite conversation!

 Even as an adult there always seemed to be a reason to keep moving…….
 Oamaru, Timaru, London, Birmingham, Gold Coast (Australia)!
 I avoided answering the question, “Where do you come from?” by replying, “Wherever my bed is!”

-If you have had a similar “gypsy” lifestyle and would like to add them to this page you can share your experiences & survival strategies in the comments below!
+If you have had a similar “gypsy” lifestyle or would like to share why you started your ancestry search I would love to hear from you In the comments below.Just Vicki

 Finding my family tree one story at a time !